immcantation/alakazam/docs/topics/readIgphyml.md

 Details
 -------------------

-`read.igphyml` reads output from the IgPhyML repertoire phylogenetics inference package.
+`readIgphyml` reads output from the IgPhyML repertoire phylogenetics inference package.
 The resulting object is divded between parameter estimates (usually under the HLP19 model), which provide information about mutation and selection pressure operating on the sequences.